jakoblumpkin/reading-note/class01.md

  3. Third Item

  You can create different size Headers.
 Using #,##,###,####,##### or ######.
+ You put # in front of word
  # Is the biggest header and the it gets smaller each time you add one
  ###### The Smallest

  You can make word bold by raping this ** at the front of text and to text back.
  **Bold**

+ You can provide links to other pages example.
 [<== Back](README.md)